sashadt/docs/docs/services.md

 # Overview

 Services represent global, shared, and automatically managed Docker or Apex processes.
 When an application is dependent on these services, these services can be configured in RTS to be launched automatically along with the application.

-Thus, when launching an application, the associated services that are configured also get launched automatically.
+Thus, when launching an application, the associated services that are configured also get installed and started automatically.

 For example:  When you launch the [Omni Channel Fraud Prevention](http://docs.datatorrent.com/omni_channel_fraud_app/) application, the following services are installed along with it: